HoverBaum/sd-params/README.md

 3. To support the above we value "re-factorable" code over architectures that try to take all possible future cases into consideration.
 4. We value features in the hand of our users over fully polished features.

-### State of the project

-This is currently a proof of concept.
-It shows that we can:

-- Read files from a folder on users computer
-- Display Parameters extracted from Exif data

 ### Development

 First, run the development server: